-Stem cell face-lifts are rapidly gaining acceptance.
+Biocellular face-lifts are rapidly gaining acceptance.
 For over 10 years we have used the tissue derived growth factors in our Collagen Induction with PRP to rejuvenate aging skin.
-Now stem cells are also showing excellent results in both non-surgical face-lifts and hair regeneration.
+Now adipose tissues and cells are also showing excellent results in both non-surgical face-lifts and hair regeneration.

-The stem cell face-lift is a completely non-surgical procedure.
-Dr. Barr expertly injects your own stem-cell rich lipoaspirate (adipose) into the skin to volumize areas of collagen loss, and to eliminate wrinkles.
+The “stem cell” face-lift is a completely non-surgical procedure.
+Dr. Barr expertly injects your own repairative-cell rich lipoaspirate (adipose) into the skin to volumize areas of collagen loss, and to eliminate wrinkles.
 The procedure requires no surgical cutting, lifting, or sewing of skin.
 This is known as a non-invasive face-lift because the procedure involves only injections.
 Compared to surgical face-lifts, recovery is very rapid, and mild to moderate bruising lasts for only a few days.

 What are stem cells?

 Our non-surgical stem cell face-lift uses a type of adipose-derived immature cell that is capable of differentiating into various tissues and cells necessary for healthy skin.
 These repairative cells also secrete powerful growth factors, including exosomes and other compounds that help to stimulate and regulate tissue repair.

 - Develop into multiple cell types that rejuvenate the structure of our skin;

 - Release growth factors, exosomes and immune regulators that enhance healing;

 - Mobilize during angiogenesis (the formation of new blood vessels), improving circulation to aging skin.

 Autologous stem cells are in adipose tissue and bone marrow harvested from your own body.
 Allogenic (donor) stem cell tissues are extracted from donor umbilical cord blood, amniotic fluid and Wharton’s jelly.